WTF is EDC?

 I’ve gotten to the point where I don’t even react when I drop my phone.
 The OtterBox has protected from probably over 100 falls, losing a few bits of itself along the way but never losing its functionality.

-Overall, good but not great.
+Overall, it does its job well.
 You can get an Otterbox case for $30-40 on Amazon.

 7. Nite Ize Inka Pen [v 1.0]